 Removing the Paper

-Next, we want to remove the paper leaving just the image on the boards.
+After the paper has dried overnight, we move onto removing the paper leaving just the image on the boards.
 Removing the paper is simpler than you might think.
 Start by wetting a kitchen sponge and pressing it against the back of the image to soak it.
 As you soak, the image becomes clearer.

 After the image is soaked, the next step is to flip your sponge to the scrub side and lightly and I mean LIGHTLY run the sponge over the paper in a circular motion.
 You will find that the paper comes off in tiny rolls while the image stays.
 Be very careful to not push too hard or the image may lift with the paper.
 You can also use a dry paper towel or just your fingers to roll the paper off.